TKallel/Capstone/RESULTS.md

 had 15 across 3D.
 A model fitted to that little data cannot rank one region above another, so following it is close to picking at random.
 Choosing points that sit far from everything already measured at least maps the space, and gives the next model something to learn from.
-This is the standard opening phase in Bayesian optimization, and it was skipped here.

 **3. Build the candidate list differently.**
 The model does choose the query — but only from the list of candidates the code hands it.
 That list comes from `np.linspace(0, 1, n_grid)` on every axis, which guarantees the exact corners of the space are always available.
-Replacing the grid with a spread-out random sequence such as Sobol removes the corner bias and also scales better: 12 steps per axis is three million candidates in 6D and is impossible in 8D, where the grid had to drop to six steps per axis.
+Replacing the grid is required.

 **4. On Function 8, stop re-measuring the same point.**
 Rounds 3 and 4 landed 0.023 and 0.017 away from an earlier query and returned